We all like saving money on our monthly utility bills, but it just so happens there’s a way to keep costs down, even when you're out of the house.

-The secret is your thermostat.
-By learning more about its special features and settings, you can tailor the temperature to your needs.
+The key is your thermostat.
+By making the most out of your thermostat, you can structure its daily schedule around your personal preferences.
 You can create a number of automated temperature settings for when you’re home, away or even when you’re sleeping.

 While at Home

-Pretty much whenever you’re home, you want comfortable temperatures.
-That’s why it’s best to set your thermostat lower in the summer while you are in the house to make the most of the cool air.
+When you’re home, you want to enjoy a comfortable temperature.
+It's only natural to want your thermostat lower in the summer while you are in the house to make the most of the cool air.

-But the most energy-efficient temperatures for when you're in your home during the summer is usually between 78 and 80 degrees Fahrenheit.
+But in terms of energy efficiency, the best range for when you're in your home during the summer is in fact anywhere between 78 and 80 degrees Fahrenheit.
 By adjusting things a few degrees, you'll avoid the worst of summer while still keeping your energy bills low.

 While Out of the House

-Depending on the local climate or your home's location, you can set the thermostat to temperatures as high as 88 degrees while no one is home and then lower it back to the sweet spot of 78-80 degrees when you or a family member return.
-This way, your air conditioning unit won’t be working overtime to keep an empty house cool.
+If your home is in a shady spot in a cooler climate, you can set the thermostat to temperatures as high as 88 degrees while no one is home and then lower it back to the sweet spot of 78-80 degrees after you return.
+This way, your air conditioning system isn't working around the clock to keep an empty house cool.

-For a full night's rest during summer weather, you want your thermostat set at a comfortable temperature.
+To enjoy a good night's sleep during the summer, you want your thermostat set at a comfortable temperature.
 A great place to start is between 68-72 degrees Fahrenheit.
-You won't have to worry about getting too hot or too cold at some point overnight.
+You won't have to worry about getting too hot or too cold when you are trying to get some rest.

-- Smart thermostat installation: Trying a smart thermostat in the summer is an excellent way to reduce energy costs as it forms temperature schedules according to your lifestyle and idea of what comfortable is.
-It'll take care of making changes while you are home or sleeping, before allowing it to get warmer when no one is home.
-With models like the Lennox iComfort, you have the ability to remotely access and change the temperature through your smartphone, tablet or laptop.
-Planning smart thermostat installation in your [siteinfo field="msa"] home can be the simplest strategy for maintaining comfortable, yet energy-efficient temperatures no matter where you are.
+- Install a smart thermostat: Trying a smart thermostat in the summer is an excellent way to reduce energy costs as it forms temperature schedules according to your lifestyle and idea of what comfortable is.
+It'll take care of making changes while you are home or sleeping, before allowing it to get warmer when no one is around.
+Using reputed brands and models such as the Lennox iComfort, you have the ability to remotely access and change the temperature through your smartphone, tablet or laptop.
+Requesting smart thermostat installation in your Palm Coast home can be the simplest strategy for maintaining comfortable, yet energy-efficient temperatures even when you aren’t home.

 - Replace current equipment with a newer HVAC system: Upgrading your HVAC system saves money right from the start.
-With greater energy efficiency, you can also count on lower utility bills since more efficient equipment requires less energy to reach your preferred temperatures.
+With greater energy efficiency, lower utility bills won't be far behind since it requires less energy to heat and cool your home.
 Air conditioning installation in Palm Coast is only a phone call away, so don't hesitate to reach out to local pros like Cooks Air Conditioning and Heating Specialists who can set you up for success.

-- Stay on top of routine AC maintenance: Hiring a skilled professional to perform regular air conditioning maintenance in [targetlocation] can have a significant impact on your utility bills.
-With regular cleaning of the coils, checking for damage and clearing air vents of dust and debris, this can help your HVAC system perform better during day-to-day use..
-More efficient operation reduces strain on important or delicate components and lowers operational costs, lowering total energy use and eventually the total monthly bill.
+- Keep up with AC maintenance: Whether or not you keep up with regular air conditioning maintenance in Palm Coast can have a serious effect on your total monthly energy use.
+With regular cleaning of the coils, checking for damage and keeping vents clear of dust and debris, you may notice your HVAC system perform better during day-to-day use..
+Higher energy efficiency will also reduce strain on the unit and lowers operational costs, leading to lower energy usage, which translates into lower energy bills.

-- Verify your attic has enough insulation: Insulation is one of the key components in any energy-efficient home, securing the hot air outside and the cool air inside through summer.
-The North American Insulation Manufacturers Association (NAIMA) recommends that homes in the southern United States should install at least 13-14 inches of insulation, while states further north need 16-18 inches.
+- Check if you have enough insulation in the attic: Insulation is a vital part of maintaining an energy-efficient home, securing the hot air outside and the cool air inside through summer.
+The North American Insulation Manufacturers Association (NAIMA) offers an official recommendation stating homeowners in souther states should install at least 13-14 inches of insulation, while colder climates do better with 16-18 inches.

-- Check your ductwork: Damage to the ventilation is capable of increasing your energy bills much more than 20 percent, plus it can affect equipment such as your water heater, clothes dryer and other appliances throughout your home.
-Watching for signs of leaks and sealing them can address both concerns.
+- Check your ductwork: A leak in the air ducts could increase your energy bills much more than 20 percent, plus it can also lead to problems with your water heater, clothes dryer and other appliances throughout your home.
+Finding any leaks fast and sealing them can address both concerns.

-- Seal all other leaky spots in your home: Sealing leaky spots in your home with caulk, foam sealant or weather-stripping keeps temperatures a little cooler on hot summer days.
+- Seal all other leaky spots in your home: Finding and sealing any remaining leaks in your home with caulk, foam sealant or weather-stripping keeps temperatures a little cooler on hot summer days.
 You should also check for any gaps around windows, doors and even outdoor fixtures.
-Making time to seal leaks now can help you save a lot over time.
+Devoting time and effort to sealing leaks now can help you save a lot over time.